Prime Minister of Tuvalu

-The office of prime minister was established when Tuvalu gained independence in 1978, although the post is sometimes considered to be a continuation of the earlier office of chief minister, which was created in 1975.
+The office of prime minister was established when Tuvalu gained independence in 1978.
+However, the post is sometimes considered a continuation of the earlier office of chief minister, created in 1975.
 If the prime minister dies, as has happened on one occasion, the deputy prime minister becomes acting prime minister until a new one is elected by parliament.
 The prime minister can lose his office by resigning, being defeated in a motion of no confidence by parliament, or losing his seat in a parliamentary election.